MiguelMJ/Candle/README.md

 - Currently this library needs more testing and documentation.

-  - Performance tests - this library is not yet optimized.
+  - **Performance tests** - this library is not yet optimized.
-  - Functionality tests - there may be bugs I haven't found yet.
+  - **Functionality tests** - there may be bugs I haven't found yet.
-  - Tutorials and examples.
+  - **Tutorials and examples**.
-  - Documentation review - [the documentation](https://miguelmj.github.io/Candle) still needs some more writing and maybe spell checking.
+  - **Documentation review** - [the documentation](https://miguelmj.github.io/Candle) still needs some more writing and maybe spell checking.
-- The functionalities of the library are enough for a basic lighting system, but there is still room for more complex behaviours.
+- The functionalities of the library are enough for a basic lighting system, but there is still room for **more complex behaviours**.
+- Some of the features I plan to implement are:
+  - _More type of light sources_ (directional, flashlight, etc).
+    - _More customization for the light intensity_ - Currently is simply linear; maximum intensity in the origin, zero in the radius; I'd like to add more options to customize that.

-  - If you want to request some feel free to open a new issue or even implement it and make a pull request.
+  - If you want to request some **feel free to open a new issue or** even implement it and **make a pull request**.
-- The integration is simple, but it would be even simpler with a better build system.
+- The integration is simple, but it would be even simpler with a **better build system**.
-- Finally, you can still star this repository and give it some visibility :star:
+- Finally, you can still **star this repository** and give it some visibility :star:.

 ## License